Dairon Blanco Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 12th in the league.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in MLB.

-- The Rays' 3.54 team ERA ranks second among all league pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.57).

-- In his last appearance on Saturday, the lefty tossed 6 2/3 innings against the San Diego Padres, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Saturday against the San Diego Padres, the righty tossed six innings, allowing two earned runs while surrendering four hits.

+- The 29-year-old has a 3.26 ERA and 9 strikeouts per nine innings in 13 games this season, while allowing a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.